 It is currently difficult to make crew changes and flag states/class have approved extended crew contracts.
 Likewise, the Company finds it difficult to get ship managers, service personnel and vetting inspectors on board.
-It has also been necessary to deviate vessels sometimes to get supplies on-board.
+It has also been necessary to deviate vessels sometimes to get supplies on-board and to make crew changes.
 So far these factors have had limited impact on the operation of the vessels and have had limited financial impact, however, it remains uncertain how this will develop going forward.